THE MAS PHD STUDENT MENTORSHIP PROGRAM

 Is any funding available?

-Yes, students who participate in the PhD Mentorship Program can get up to $500 travel costs reimbursed.
+Yes, students who participate in the PhD Mentorship Program may be eligible for reimbursement of travel costs, up to $500.
 This reimbursement is in addition to any IMA Doctoral Colloquium lodging reimbursement you might receive.

 What happens after students are accepted to the MAS PhD Student Mentorship Program?